SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Visit their official site for ticketing information

-Admire one of the best Gingerbread House displays in the entire Bay Area at the Fairmont in Nob Hill.
-This 2-story, 25-foot-tall adobe house features more than 1,500 pounds of candy!
-It's an amazing sight to see.
+Admire one of the best Gingerbread House displays in the entire Bay Area at the historic Fairmont Hotel in Nob Hill.

-The display will open on November 22 and will stay open through the end of the year.
+The display opened on November 22 and will stay open through the end of the year.

 This November, Embarcadero Center kicks off its holiday season with a Holiday Market and Building Lighting celebration.